Purpose of Ruling 59-60 for Business Appraisal

 Creating a reliable and defensible business appraisal requires proper expertise in business appraisal services and experience and much attention to detail.
 A proper business appraisal depends on how the valuator measures business value and under what circumstances.
 It’s also imperative that the valuator be very knowledgeable about standards and guidelines as provided by several Business Appraisal and Valuation Associations.

 Business facts affect a business valuation report.
 Accurate financial statements and tax returns are necessary in order to demonstrate the business earning power.
 Businesses with very steady and above industry norm earnings will definitely translate into a higher business valuation.
-In addition to strong financials there are none financial factors that have a push and pull effect on a business appraisal.
+In addition to strong financials, there are none financial factors that have a push and pull effect on a business appraisal.

 A good marketing plan will help support and or strengthen a business especially if the plan provides some reliable future earnings projections.
-Also, a review of revenue concentration by customer has an effect on a business appraisal.
+Also, a review of revenue concentration by a customer has an effect on a business appraisal.
 Businesses that rely on one or two customers for most of their business sales will be seen as a risk to buyers and thus negatively affect appraisal of the business.
-Businesses that have motivated and skilled employees with long tenure will have a positive effect on the business appraisal.
+Businesses that have motivated and skilled employees with long tenure will have a positive effect on a business appraisal.

 Step 2: Normalizing financial statements

-Business appraisal is primarily an economic analysis exercise within a given economy and time period.
+A business appraisal is primarily an economic analysis exercise within a given economy and time period.
 The key drivers of value are the company financial information which is used as key data in the business valuation process.
 The two main financial statements used for this purpose are the income statement and or tax returns and the balance sheet from the last 3-5 years.

 Many small to midsize businesses are operated in an effort to show lower profits and thus reducing the taxable income.
 But when it comes to having the business valued these financials are not very usable for a business valuation report.
 Therefore to show the true picture of the company the historical financial statements will need to be re-casted or adjusted to show an accurate profit of the business.